 The ability to turn regular water into sparkling water is almost more impressive than turning water into wine.
 All of us at Serious Eats are seltzer obsessives, and we've found that keeping up our habit can get pretty expensive.
 The SodaStream Soda Maker satiates our need for bubbles without all the wasted plastic and money.
 Plus, this machine doesn't require battery power or plugging in, so you can save your precious countertop outlets for your other appliances.

 A Waffle Iron

-Whether you're waffling something silly, like s'mores with Halloween candy, or something traditional, like Stella's vanilla buttermilk waffles, you'll need a good iron to get the job done.
+Whether you're waffling something silly, like ramen noodles, or something traditional, like Stella's vanilla buttermilk waffles, you'll need a good iron to get the job done.
 In our waffle maker review, the Breville round-waffle iron turned out nicely crispy, browned American-style waffles, with the most consistent color of all the batches we produced.
 If you prefer a thicker, Belgian-style waffle, the All-Clad Stainless Steel Belgian Waffle Maker delivers delicately crusted, fluffy beauties, with extra-deep divots for holding all that butter and syrup.